Damodawg/bartender-excel-printer-llama/README.md

 **this was submitted as a code sample for a Code Fellows application.
 The working version did not use the takt clock - ie I didn't get around to implementing this version, so in a CYA move, there are likely some bugs in the bed.

 This code runs with a specific userform.
-The entire package can be found and downloaded here: https://docs.google.com/file/d/0BwDr8PN7RrULQXVSTHJvdWJCSVU/edit?usp=sharing
+The entire package can be found and downloaded here.
+Enable all content. https://docs.google.com/file/d/0BwDr8PN7RrULQXVSTHJvdWJCSVU/edit?usp=sharing

+Why did I create this?
+I created this program because production workers were spending ~30 sec to 1 min manually selecting parameters and printing labels.
+In a high volume production system, this adds up to serious $ and time.
+With this program, this process takes less than 2 sec for most labels.

 What does this do?
 This is a program which would be used in a one person production cell to monitor progress and keep production at a certain speed.